Skip to content

 In addition to this you can also try specifying a minimal set of bonds to connect the fragments.

 If these together don’t work, then you’re out of luck.
-Use Cartesians or construct a Z-matrix.
+Use either Cartesians coordinates (by using the geometry NOAUTOZ keyword) or supply your own Z-matrix (using the ZMATRIX input option).

 How do I restart a geometry optimization?